Bristol Harbour Railway: Heritage railway

 In 1978, the Bristol Industrial Museum reopened part of the line as preserved railway using locomotives built in Bristol and formerly used at Avonmouth Docks.
 At first, it connected the museum with the SS Great Britain, but when commercial rail traffic ceased in 1987 on the remaining branch line, the museum railway expanded to use the branch alongside the New Cut.
 However, when the Portishead Railway was relaid, this severed the connection to Ashton Junction.

 The line starts at M shed, following the south side of the harbour and crossing Spike Island, the narrow strip of land between the harbour and the River Avon.

 The former route east over the Swing Bridge is now the Pill Pathway rail trail and cycleway.

 The railway operates on selected weekends on standard gauge track over 1+1/2 mi.
 The railway runs along the south side of Bristol Harbour, starting at M Shed (the former Bristol Industrial Museum (51.4483°N 2.5969°W)), stopping at the SS Great Britain, and ending at B Bond Warehouse (home of the CREATE Centre), one of the large tobacco warehouses beside Cumberland Basin (51.4466°N 2.6213°W).

 In 2006, Bristol Industrial Museum was closed and the site redeveloped into M Shed Museum of Bristol.
 The railway continues to operate between SS Great Britain Halt and the CREATE Centre, and in 2011 the railway became part of M Shed's working exhibits.

 In 2010, Bristol City Council, in partnership with other local councils in the area, proposed that the route of the railway should be used for a bus rapid transit route to serve the south-west of the city.
 In early 2013, a review of alternative routes recommended a route along Cumberland Road, Commercial Road and Redcliff Hill as the best alternative.
 This change of route means that the rapid transit buses would no longer use the railway.

-Currently (March 2017) the track and platform at Butterfly Junction (by the CREATE Centre) has been removed due to work on the Bristol Metrobus system.
-Trains can only run from outside the M Shed as far as Vauxhall Bridge.
+Some time before March 2017, the track and platform at Butterfly Junction (by the CREATE Centre) was removed due to work on the Bristol MetroBus system.
+The route to the CREATE Centre was further curtailed in December by severe subsidence that closed that section of the line and the adjacent Chocolate Path.
+The section collapsed into the New Cut in January 2020.

+Since the collapse, trains from the M Shed now travel a significantly shorter route that follows Museum Street, ending at a platform near to the SS Great Britain.